 How to Get There

-Pontocho is easily accessible from JR Kyoto Station either by train or bus.
+Pontocho is easily accessible from Kyoto Station either by train or bus.

 Vibrant nightlife in a traditional setting